-While many young, potential homeowners stay at home to save money for their future mortgage payments, banks and lenders consistently decline applicants without rental history.
+While it’s common for young, prospective homeowners to stay at home to save money for their future mortgage payments, banks and lenders consistently decline applicants without adequate rental history.

-Though it makes perfect sense to live at home to save money on things such as rent, groceries, utilities and the like, it does little to prove you’ll be a sound borrower when you finally do move out.
+Though it makes perfect sense to live at home to save money on things such as rent, groceries, utilities and the like, it does little to prove you’ll be a sound borrower once you finally do move out.

-Banks and lenders like to see your history whether it’s in the form of credit cards, auto loans, or a previous lease.
-If you fail to provide these things, banks and lenders will be hesitant to lend to you.
+Banks and lenders are very interested in your history, whether it’s in the form of credit cards, auto loans, or a previous lease.
+If you fail to provide these things, they’ll be hesitant to lend to you.

 Sure, you can ask daddy to co-sign for you, but if you don’t have that luxury, don’t plan on getting financing for that dream home you’ve got your eye on unless you can provide a VOR (Verification of Rent) for the previous 12 months.

-If you don’t have a current housing payment and suddenly take on a mortgage payment at several thousand dollars a month, banks and mortgage lenders are going to bet you may default on making your payment.
+If you don’t have a current housing payment and suddenly take on a mortgage payment of several thousand dollars a month, banks and mortgage lenders are going to bet you may struggle making your payment each month.

-This theory is called payment shock, and is defined by an increase in your monthly housing payment beyond two-hundred percent.
-In other words, if your payment more than doubles, you’re labeled a risky borrower.
+This theory is known as payment shock, and is generally defined as an increase in your monthly housing payment beyond 200%.
+In other words, if your payment more than doubles, you’re automatically labeled a risky borrower.

 Let’s look at an example: